-- Click "Start", point to "Settings", click "Control Panel", then double-click "System". - Click the "Device Manager" tab, click on the plus sign next to the hardware type and then double-click on the selected hardware component. - Click the "Driver" tab and then click "Update Driver", then follow the instructions that appear on your screen. - The "Driver" tab may not be available for some devices.
+- Click "Start", point to "Settings", click "Control Panel", then double-click "System". - Click the "Device Manager" tab. - Click on the plus sign next to the hardware type and then double-click on the selected hardware component. - Click the "Driver" tab and then click "Update Driver", then follow the instructions that appear on your screen. - The "Driver" tab may not be available for some devices.
 In this case try to change the driver by double-clicking on the desired hardware icon in "Control panel".

-8.6 Installing the Operating System Windows NT

-Installation of the Recovery CD in Microsoft Windows NT
+8.6 Installing the Recovery CD for Microsoft Windows XP